Accessibility Statement for Spanish studies 2: language and culture of the Spanish-speaking world (L226)

 All of this module’s study materials are online.
 Online materials are composed of pages of text with images; interactive activities; audio/video clips (with transcripts, subtitles and descriptions where possible).
 Online materials also include links to external resources, online forums and online tutorial rooms.
 We provide printed materials for some module content.

-This module provides a range of learning events, online tutorials and face-to-face tutorials.
-Each face-to-face learning event offers an online (or other) alternative.
+This module provides a range of online learning events and online tutorials.
 Although not compulsory, tutorials will help you consolidate your learning.

 Working with others